Macedopy/Environment_website/README.md

 A seção de "início" tem a finalidade de apresentar alguns projetos desenvolvidos pela empresa, um portfólio.

 ### [![Generic badge](https://img.shields.io/badge/-English-blue.svg)](https://shields.io/)
-The "beginning" section has the purpose of presenting some projects developed by the company, a portfolio
+The "beginning" section has the purpose of presenting some projects developed by the company, a portfolio.

 <div>
   <a href="https://giphy.com/channel/Brumacedo">